JasellR/TelDirectory/README.md

 ## Search Functionality

-Each zone page features a search bar that allows users to quickly find localities or branches (if applicable, like in Zona Metropolitana) within that specific zone.
+*   **Global Search (Homepage)**: The homepage features a prominent search bar.
+Users can type to search for:
-*   **How it works**: The search operates on data pre-fetched from the zone's XML file.
-Filtering is done client-side.
+    *   Department/Locality names.
-*   **Searched Fields**: Users can search by:
+    *   Extension names/roles (e.g., "Sales CAJ1", "John Doe").
-    *   Locality/Branch Name
+    *   Extension numbers.
-    *   Locality/Branch ID (filename without .xml)
+    Search results will display matching localities, highlighting the part that matched (locality name or specific extension details), and provide a direct link to the locality's page.

-*   **Results**: Search results display the matching localities or branches, with a direct link to their respective pages.
+*   **Zone-Specific Search**: Each zone page features a search bar that allows users to quickly find localities or branches (if applicable, like in Zona Metropolitana) within that specific zone by name or ID.

-## XML Structure for IP Phones (if service is enabled)
+## XML Structure

-The application can serve XML data structured for Cisco IP Phones:
+The application reads and writes XML data structured for Cisco IP Phones:

 *   **Menu Structure (`CiscoIPPhoneMenu`)**: Used for `MainMenu.xml`, `zonebranch/*.xml`, and `branch/*.xml`.
 Contains `<MenuItem>` elements with `<Name>` and `<URL>`.
 *   **Directory Structure (`CiscoIPPhoneDirectory`)**: Used for `department/*.xml`.
 Contains `<DirectoryEntry>` elements with `<Name>` (department/contact) and `<Telephone>` (extension).

 Refer to Cisco IP Phone documentation for detailed XML specifications if needed.